benjaminweymouth/ETH-Crowdsale-Smart-Contracts-KaseiCoin/README.md

 3. Review the total supply of minted tokens and the amount of wei that the crowdsale contract has raised.

+###  Here is a short GIF video showing the transactions and the Wei that was raised.
+(Using 2 separate Ganache accounts)

  [![Crowdsale-Smart-Contracts-KaseiCoin](https://github.com/benjaminweymouth/ETH-Crowdsale-Smart-Contracts-KaseiCoin/blob/main/Resources/screenVideo.gif)](https://github.com/benjaminweymouth/ETH-Crowdsale-Smart-Contracts-KaseiCoin/edit/main/README.md)